TUITION REFUNDS AND TITLE IV RETURN POLICY

-After the 60 percent point in the term, no refund will be granted nor will financial aid be reduced.
-The portion of the term completed is based on calendar days from the first day of the term through the last scheduled day of finals, including weekends and breaks that are fewer than five days in length.
+After the 60% point in the semester, students will have earned 100% of their funding in most, if not all circumstances.
+A calculation will still be performed to determine that there is no return of funds required and placed in the file of the student.
+As long as all of the Title IV funds have been earned by the student, no refund will be granted nor will financial aid be returned to any programs.
+The portion of the semester completed is based on calendar days from the first day of the semester through the last scheduled day of finals, including weekends and breaks that are fewer than five days in length.

 Refunds on rooms may be given in the case of a student who, due to illness or other imperative reasons, officially withdraws from the College.
 No room is refunded after the 60 percent point in the term.